delapublishing2/pristine-electrical-contractors/workflow-analysis.md

     *   **Data Storage Details:**
         *   Yes, the data storage is primarily for numbers (e.g., service prices) and emails (e.g., contact form submissions).
         *   To set up email sending and Google Sheets integration, you can use a service like Zapier (https://zapier.com/) or IFTTT (https://ifttt.com/).
 These services allow you to connect your website's contact form to your email account and Google Sheets.
+            *   **Email Sending:** Use Zapier or IFTTT to trigger an email to the client upon form submission.
+You'll need to connect your email account to Zapier or IFTTT and configure the email template.
+            *   **Google Sheets Integration:** Use Zapier or IFTTT to add a new row to a Google Sheet whenever a form is submitted.
+You'll need to connect your Google account to Zapier or IFTTT and specify the Google Sheet and columns to populate.
 4.  **Automated Deployment:**
     *   Automated deployment is the process of automatically deploying your application to a production server whenever changes are made to the codebase.
 This eliminates the need for manual deployments, which can be time-consuming and error-prone.
     *   **Detailed Steps for Automated Deployment:**